mattdvhope/source-landing/content/blog/testing-sales-copy/index.md

 Think about how this would TRANSFORM your life.

 ### Old-timer Artistry
-I will also apply the timeless principles of the "Old School Copywriting Masters" like Robert Collier, Claude Hopkins, and the many other great ad men of old to your letter.
+I will also apply the timeless principles of the "Old School Copywriting Masters" like Robert Collier, Claude Hopkins, and the many other great ad-men of old to your letter.

 Even though I fiddle with digital marketing data, as a history buff, my heart of hearts pines for the glorious ad-copy of days gone by.
 When I get ahold of your letter, I will custom tailor it to "golden ad-copy standards of yonder years" before I hand it back to you.